 Try Reaching the Person Behind the Email Through Other Means

 Mistakes happen!
-If you believe that you have been given an invalid email adress in error, you can, for example, call them on their cell phone or at their workplace and ask them if they’ve changed their email.
+If you believe that you have been given an invalid email address in error, you can, for example, call them on the phone or at their workplace and ask them if they’ve changed their email.
 If they give you a new email, make sure to update your email list as soon as possible and remove the invalid email address.
-You can also try to locate the valid address on their LinkedIn account, their social media, or their employer's website.
+You can also try to locate the valid address on their LinkedIn account, social media, or employer’s website.

 Get in Touch With the Company About A Replacement Contact

-If you notice that an important representative that you’ve been doing business with has suddenly gone AWOL, it’s not a bad idea to get in touch with their company and confirm whether or not they're still the contact you should be using.
-Staff can get shuffled around within a company, or people can simply resign from their position and leave a company entirely.
+Suppose you notice that an important representative with whom you’ve been doing business has suddenly gone AWOL.
+In that case, it’s not a bad idea to get in touch with their company and confirm whether or not they’re still the contact you should be using.
+Staff can get shuffled around within a company, or people can simply resign from their position and leave the company entirely.
 In these scenarios, just ask for the new email address or the email address of the person who’s replaced your former client.